 If your GPA and LSAT are at the highest levels, you are likely to be accepted.
 Similarly, if your scores and GPA are at the low end of the range from which we normally accept, you must convey to us something truly exceptional about yourself, something compelling enough to make us overlook the “objective” credentials.

-If your credentials place you in the middle group, your personal statement becomes more important--you must convey to us that Tulane Law School will be less good a place without you.
+If your credentials place you in the middle group, your written submission(s) becomes more important--you must convey to us that Tulane Law School will be less good a place without you.
 Your extra-curricular activities and work experience will become more important, and letters of recommendation can play an important role.
 We want to hear about your characteristics that may set you apart from other applicants—your background, barriers you may have overcome, your interests, your plans for the future.

 Q-11.
 Do you take into account extra-curricular activities?

 A-11.
 Yes.
 Remember, though, that we are impressed when we see that a student has become particularly interested in an area and has devoted significant time and energy to that area, whether it be a hobby like photography or horseback riding or an activity such as some type of volunteer work in the community.

 A student who has been employed (and therefore hasn’t had the opportunity to engage in typical extra-curricular activities) will not be penalized.
 These students should consider their work experience a “plus.”